RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

 \subsection{{Discussions}}

-Based on large-scale experiments, we have obtained a wide variety of observations.
-In this section, we offer some of the most important and consistent ones, and provide further discussions and analysis on them.
 In contrast to existing studies that evaluate adversarial defenses, this paper aims to conduct a comprehensive and fair robustness investigation of different architectures and training techniques.
 For architectures, we align different model architectures (including CNNs, Transformers, and MLP-Mixers) with the same training settings (without extra training techniques) for a fair comparison, which is often ignored by most existing literature.
-For training techniques, instead of studying one specific training technique with all its implementation tricks, we summarize and evaluate 10+ training techniques over several architectures to help better understand how training techniques will influence the robustness.
-Through extensive ablation studies (including eliminating the extra variables with an aligned training setting for comparing different model architectures), we comprehensively demonstrate how different model architectures and training techniques \jiakai{impact the robustness}.
+For training techniques, instead of studying one specific training technique with all its implementation tricks, we summarize and evaluate 10+ training techniques over several architectures to help better understand how training techniques will influence model robustness.
+Through extensive ablation studies (including eliminating the extra variables with an aligned training setting for comparing different model architectures), we comprehensively demonstrate how different model architectures and training techniques impact the robustness.
+Based on large-scale experiments and fair comparisons, we have obtained a wide variety of observations.
+In this section, we offer some of the most important and consistent ones and provide further discussions and analyses on them.